coder/docs/setup/configuration.md

   config.
 Your license should have been sent to you via email; if not, please reach out to your Coder sales representative.

-> If you do not have a license, you can try Coder for 60 days by generating a [free trial license](https://coder.com/trial).
+> If you do not have a license, you can [generate one](https://coder.com/trial) that allows you to try Coder free of charge for 60 days.

 ### Creating Your License File